 5. Security Level Allocation

-It is during the Implement Phase that companies wishing to protect themselves from cyber attacks shall define the entire CSMS, Cyber Security Management System, as well as adopt procedures and strategies aiming at preventing cyber attacks and protecting their own industrial control systems.
+It is during the Implement Phase that companies wishing to protect themselves from cyberattacks shall define the entire CSMS, Cyber Security Management System, as well as adopt procedures and strategies aiming at preventing cyberattacks and protecting their own industrial control systems.

-1. Defence Strategy
+1. Defense Strategy